 Five census tracts in Ashland contain parcels in the sites inventory.
-The sites inventory assigns 1,296 units to Ashland; this is about 27.5% of all units in the sites inventory.
-23% (295) are Above Moderate Income, 21.9% (285) are Moderate Income, and 55.2% (860) are Low and Very Low Income.
-48.1% (624) of all units in Ashland are in tract 4337.
-Tract 4338.02 has the second largest number of units in Ashland, 24.7% (374).
-The Bay Fair BART site contributes to the density of units in tract 4338.02.
+The sites inventory assigns 1,296-489 units to Ashland; this is about 27.5% of all units in the sites inventory.
+23.6% (295351) are Above Moderate Income, 2418.9% (295282) are Moderate Income, and 55.27.5% (860856) are Low and Very Low Income.
+48.150.6% (624754) of all units in Ashland are in tract 4337.
+Tract 4338.02 has the second largest number of units in Ashland, 24.732.2% (374480).
+The Bay Fair BART site contributes to the density of units in tract 4338.02; the former Cherryland Place and Crunch Fitness sites contribute to higher densities in tract 4337.

 Tracts in Ashland are considered low resource and have CalEnviroScreen scores between the 60th and 70th percentile.
 People in every tract are majority people of color and most have large Latine populations.
-Between 47.7% and 61.2% of renters report being rent burdened in each tracts.
+Between 47.7% and 61.2% of renters report being rent burdened in each tract.
 Homeowners with mortgages report being mortgage-burdened at lower rates, between 36.7% and 55.6% per tract.
 Sites inventory units in Ashland are not disproportionately located in neighborhoods with worse environmental conditions, more people of color, or higher levels of rent burden.

-In four tracts (4338,01, 4338.02, 4339, and 4340) low income or very low income households are at a high risk of displacement, while the remaining tract (4337 and) is at risk of displacement.
+In four tracts (4338, 201, 4338.02, 4339, and 4340) low income or very low income households are at a high risk of displacement, while the remaining tract (4337, and) is at risk of displacement.
 These categories align with data on median income and the percentages of households living under the poverty line.
 Three tracts (4337, 4339, and 4340) also have high levels of segregation for people of color; tracts 4338.01 and 4338.02 had insufficient data to calculate their segregation categories.
 Overall the majority of units in each tract located in Ashland are on low-income sites, which may enable existing residents more housing choice.
 At the same time, with such high risk of displacement throughout the neighborhood, without additional rental protections it is possible that additional investment in Ashland could hasten displacement of existing residents.

-75% of units (1,000) from the sites inventory placed in Ashland are located in tracts 4337, 4338.01, and 4338.02.
+Seventy-five percent (7583%) of units (1,000236) from the sites inventory placed in Ashland are located in tracts 4337, 4338.01, and 4338.02.
 These tracts have higher median incomes and lower levels of people living below the poverty line than tracts 4339 and 4340.
 The addition of new units in these parts of Ashland will not further concentrate poverty in or further segregate Ashland.

 Public comments raised concerns over the density of low income units in Ashland overall and along the Mission Boulevard/East 14th Street corridor in specific.
 This corridor crosses through all 5 census tracts discussed in this section and is a part of the Ashland and Cherryland Business District.
-297 units in Ashland have Mission Boulevard or East 14th addresses, or about 23% of all Ashland units.
-130 of these units are associated with current projects, most notably the 79 unit development Madrone Terrace.
-70 are associated with rezonings at two sites (discussed further in Appendix B); one site is owned by an auto sales business interested in closing and transitioning into development, and the other is home to a restaurant that has been closed for 10 years.
+A total of 297-462 units in Ashland have Mission Boulevard or East 14th addresses, or about 2337.4% of all Ashland units.
+Of these units, 130 of them are associated with current projects, most notably the 79 unit development Madrone Terrace.
+A total of 270 are associated with rezonings at ont two-11 sites-parcels (discussed further in Appendix B).
+These sites include the former Cherryland Place, include the former Cherryland Place, include the other is not a restaurant that has been closed for 10 years.
 The remaining units are a reflection of existing zoning.